epfl-matmat/matmat.org/jobs.md

 to predict the properties of materials from first principles.
 An important application is the computational discovery of novel materials, where many thousands of systematic simulations may be performed.
-In this regime the often highly problem-specific numerical parameters of DFT need to be automatically selected.
-This is a highly challenging task, which often proceeds by trial and error, i.e. multiple runs of the same simulation where parameters are tweaked until the simulation is successful.
-This implies not only a considerable waste of computational resources, but also substantially limits the overall throughput with which new materials can be found.
+At this level a limiting factor remains the robustness of numerical schemes for DFT simulations.

 #### Project goals
-In this project you will obtain and combine physical and mathematical insights into the numerical methods of DFT in order to develop algorithmic techniques, which robustly adapt to the simulated material on the fly.
+In this project you will obtain and combine physical and mathematical insights in order to develop algorithmic techniques, which robustly adapt to the simulated material on the fly.
-For this you will apply and extend existing results in numerical analysis to obtain novel preconditioners
+You will apply and extend existing results in numerical analysis to obtain novel preconditioners
 (building [upon previous work](https://michael-herbst.com/publications/2020.09.03_ldos_preconditioning.pdf)) as well as adaptive basis selection techniques.
-Your developed methods will be implemented into codes such as the [density-functional toolkit (DFTK)](https://dftk.org) as well as the [SIRIUS](https://github.com/electronic-structure/SIRIUS) electronic structure library, such that they can be directly tested on cutting-edge materials simulations.
+Your methods will be implemented into codes such as the [density-functional toolkit (DFTK)](https://dftk.org) as well as the [SIRIUS](https://github.com/electronic-structure/SIRIUS) electronic structure library, such that they can be tested in the high-throughput context.
-In your work you will be closely integrated into the materials simulation activities at EPFL, e.g. within the [NCCR MARVEL](https://nccr-marvel.ch/), and collaborate with physicists, mathematicians and computer scientists from EPFL, Switzerland and abroad.
+You will be integrated into the materials simulation activities at EPFL, e.g. within the [NCCR MARVEL](https://nccr-marvel.ch/), and collaborate with physicists, mathematicians and computer scientists from EPFL, Switzerland and abroad.